Nick Schultz (ice hockey): International play

 Schultz represented Saskatchewan at the 1999 Canada Winter Games.

 Personal life

 Schultz grew up on his family's farm in Strasbourg, Saskatchewan.
-He has two older brothers, one of whom, Kris, played professional hockey in the CHL and UHL.
+He has two older brothers, one of whom, Kris, played professional ice hockey in the Central Hockey League (CHL) and United Hockey League (UHL).
 One of his brothers is named Terrence and his parents' names are Robert and Carol.
-His cousin Jesse Schultz made his NHL debut in the 2006-07 season, playing for the Vancouver Canucks.
-Schultz is married to Jessica (née Dibb).
-They have a son (Jake Schultz aka Mr Shortstack) and two daughters.
+His cousin Jesse Schultz made his NHL debut in the 2006–07 season, playing for the Vancouver Canucks.
+Schultz and his wife have one son and two daughters.
 They make their home in Calgary.
 Jessica's sister is also married to NHL player Cory Sarich, last of the Colorado Avalanche.
 Schultz is friends with Jarret Stoll and is often present at Stoll's yearly charity golf tournament.

-On June 26th, 2019, Schultz was hired by the Philadelphia Flyers as a player development coach.
+On June 26, 2019, Schultz was hired by the Philadelphia Flyers as a player development coach.